 For TONER recipes please visit our How To Use Herbal Facial Teas page

-Although many people benefit from facial steams, they are not appropriate for everyone.
+Although many people benefit from natural herbal facial steams, they are not appropriate for everyone.

 People with health conditions such as asthma or heart trouble should consult their physician before doing facial steams.
 If you have sensitive or allergy-prone skin, you should always do a skin patch test before using any new herbal product.